nycjv321/nycjv321.github.io/_posts/2020-01-07-ws-of-testing.md

 ## Who, What
 You may be thinking that these some of questions mirror questions you would ask as a part of requirements gathering.
 Good point!
 You should already have the answers to some of these: who & what. (who) User X, Y, and Z want (what) Feature A to adhere to the following specifications A, B, & C (whats).
 That's the what.

-This drives the answers to other questions: Do the specifications result in code that expresses behavior through an API?
-Are you implemeting an AST?
+This drives the answers to other questions: Do the specifications result in code that adds behavior expressed through an API?
+Are you implemeting a language recognition system?
 Or perhaps you are implementing some obsecure algorithm from scratch.
 It may not make sense to write api tests for an algorithm.
 Unit tests would suffice to know if the algorithtm "works".
 But how do you know it works for the API?
 And how do you know that it works when you make changes?
 Write some API tests!

 ## Where and When
-Sometimes you find yourself asking or being asked: _Where are these tests going to run?_ Hopefully this is a question you are being asked when you are ramping up.
-You may be suprised that sometimes organizations have testst that still don't run as a part of continous integration processes.
+Sometimes you find yourself asking or being asked: _Where are these tests going to run?_ Hopefully this is a question you are being asked when your team is ramping up.
+You may be suprised that sometimes organizations have tests that still don't run as a part of continous integration processes.

 ### Continous Integration
 If your working at an _Agile_ organization, your services should have comprehensive integrations and unit tests that run as a part on some build server (e.g. Gitlab or Old Man Jenkins).
 The build process may include other things, for example: vulnerability scanning or code coverage.
 For the purposes of this article we won't talk about that.
 So assuming you have some sort of automated tests: perhaps you have staged tests: unit tests & relatively quick integration tests on feature branches and more comprehensive integration tests on merge to develop?
 What's important is that the tests provide continous feedback as a part of their continous integration: _whoops my code break some stuff I didn't consider_ .